anhstudios/swganh/data/docs/source/install_guide_linux.rst

     cp -R boost-log-1.1/boost/log boost_1_49_0/boost/log
     cp -R boost-log-1.1/libs/log boost_1_49_0/libs/log

 When configuring its important to specify the version of Python that Boost should compile against.
-To do that use the following command.
+To do that navigate to the boost_1_49_0 directory and run the following command.

 ::